jfinkels/flask-restless/docs/searchformat.rst

 If a filter is poorly formatted (for example, ``op`` is set to ``'=='`` but ``val`` is not set), the server responds with :http:statuscode:`400`.

+.. versionchanged:: 0.17.0
+   Removed the ``disjunction`` mapping in favor of a more robust Boolean expression system.

 .. _operators: